 THINK OUTSIDE THE BOX

 Depending on its location, an outdoor antenna usually has the best chance of bringing in as many FM stations as possible, but the installation is more involved.
-There are numerous options when it comes to selecting an outdoor FM antenna (directional, omnidirectional, amplified, passive, motorized rotor, etc.), with an equally broad price range.
+There are numerous options when it comes to selecting an outdoor FM antenna (directional, omni-directional, amplified, passive, motorized rotor, etc.), with an equally broad price range.
 In the end, it really comes down to installing an antenna and evaluating the results.
-In my case, I bought a simple omnidirectional outdoor FM whip antenna from Gam Electronics, a Maine-based company, as recommended to me by a close friend whom is also an audio Engineer and has worked on FM tuners.
+In my case, I bought a simple omni-directional outdoor FM whip antenna from GAM Electronics, a Maine-based company, as recommended to me by a close friend whom is also an audio Engineer and has worked on FM tuners.
 I also had to buy a $5 “L” mounting bracket and a $6 PL-259 to F connector adapter purchased from Amazon to connect the coax cable to the antenna.
 Not all antennas will require this adapter.
 I ran the coax cable from the antenna down into my basement and then up through a hole I drilled in the living room floor not far from my Musica.
 Usually the higher you mount the antenna, the better the reception.
 If there are tall objects around like buildings, trees, or mountains, they could block the antenna’s reception.
 Since I’m not good on a very tall ladder and even worse on a roof, I mounted the antenna to a PVC vent pipe coming out of my roof which I was able to access using just an 8-foot ladder.
 I could have placed the antenna in my attic and avoided the ladder experience altogether, but it would have meant snaking the coax cable through insulated walls from the attic down to the first floor.
 Obviously, if you’re going to get on a ladder or get on your roof, be very cautious.
 Be sure there are no power lines nearby and have another person standing by in case you find yourself in trouble.
-My install took me just under 2 hours to complete, with a total material cost of about $135 (FM antenna, adapter, bracket, and 100’ of RG6 coax cable).
-Depending on the antenna and the installation, you may also need to ground the antenna to protect against a lightning strike.
-You might consider consulting a professional to assess your particular situation.
+My install took me just under 2 hours to complete (I work slow), with a total material cost of about $135 (FM antenna, adapter, bracket, and 100’ of RG6 coax cable).

 A note about DAB/DAB+: For those residing in countries using DAB/DAB+, generally speaking, the digital broadcast signals do not reach as far as analog FM signals and usually have different coverage patterns.
 Some DAB/DAB+ stations employ “repeaters” in certain areas to improve their signal coverage.
-In the case of DAB/DAB+, it’s possible an outdoor antenna may not provide any tangible reception benefit over an indoor antenna.
+In the case of DAB/DAB+, it is possible an outdoor antenna may not provide any tangible reception benefit over an indoor antenna.
 A special type of antenna designed specifically for DAB might also be required.

 Music streaming services are unquestionably convenient, and Internet radio brings in stations from all over the world without noise, but analog FM radio remains a worthwhile source of information and entertainment.
 It becomes even more important if your Wi-Fi network goes down.
-Personally, every 8 months or so, I go through the entire FM band from one end to the other to see what’s new.
+Personally, every 8 months or so, I go through the entire FM band from one end to the other to see what is new.
 Stations change format every now and again, so one is bound to encounter something new at some point.
-If you hardly ever use the FM on your Como Audio model, I would encourage you to take a tour when you have the time.
-If you’re a regular FM user and you’re not afraid to experiment, give one of the aforementioned external antennae options a try.
-You just might be surprised at what you hear.
+If you are a regular FM listener and you are not afraid to experiment, give these options a try.
+One or more of them should help you enjoy the (FM) music.

-Next Month: A look back at vinyl records and how to connect a turntable to your Como Audio system.
+Next Month: A look at vinyl records and how to connect a turntable to your Como Audio system.

 Peter Skiera makes his home in southern MA, worked in radio broadcasting throughout New England, and also worked for Cambridge SoundWorks, B&W Loudspeakers, and Tivoli Audio for 15 years before joining Como Audio as V.P. of Product Development in 2016.
 In addition to Tech Rap, Peter writes for his own blog, www.RecommendedStations.com.
-He can be reached at email@example.com.
+He can be reached at email@example.com